-Average applicants per place: 9
+Average applications per place:

-While the average level entry onto our degree programmes is among the highest in the UK, we always look carefully at each individual application.
+While the average level entry onto our degree courses is among the highest in the UK, we always look carefully at each individual application.
 In addition to your examination grades, we also take into account your personal statement and references.
 These give us an indication of your personal attributes and your enthusiasm for your chosen area of study.

 All individuals are selected and treated on their relative merits and abilities in line with the University’s Equal Opportunities Policy.
 Disabled applicants will be treated according to the same procedures as any other applicant with the added involvement of the Disability Office to assess their needs.
-The programme may require adaptation for students with disabilities (e.g. hearing impairment, visual impairment, mobility difficulties, dyslexia), particularly the practical laboratory sessions, and we will attempt to accommodate students wherever possible.
+The course may require adaptation for students with disabilities (e.g. hearing impairment, visual impairment, mobility difficulties, dyslexia), particularly the practical laboratory sessions, and we will attempt to accommodate students wherever possible.

 Years 1 and 2 are compulsory for all Mechanical Engineering themes and provide sound preparation for the final part of the degree.